sarahciston/codingcare/posts/0critintro.md

 ### Artistic experimentation

->"Bots can make arguments. [...]
-Bots are a strategy deployed in particular circumstances, and they are frequently deployed as a folk practice, outside of 'mainstream' practices of artists, academics, researchers, engineers, etc. [...] bots are a way of working against the accepted uses or potentially damaging affordances of a particular platform. bots are a way of embodying certain kinds of unauthorized and semi-authorized uses of those spaces. [...] bots exist to shine a light on how things already work, but also to test the edge cases, and to propose alternatives. [...] bots are procedures against procedures." -Allison Parrish, "Procedure vs Procedure"
+>"Bots can make arguments. [...] bots exist to shine a light on how things already work, but also to test the edge cases, and to propose alternatives. [...] bots are procedures against procedures." -Allison Parrish, "Procedure vs Procedure"

 The case for combining creative and critical practices is already strong, and has been made elsewhere by many [XXXexpand][cite].
 I am interested in how this work shows up as experimentation and particularly in how artistic experiments can challenge paradigms in machine learning, data science, and technology more broadly.